 Discover your local water company at Water UK.
 You can also visit the water regulator Ofwat (Water Services Regulation Authority) to see the complete map of water companies in England and Wales.

-Public sector jobs can be found with local authorities and in organisations such as Ofwat and the Office of Gas and Electricity Markets (Ofgem), the body responsible for regulating the energy industry.
+Public sector jobs are available with local authorities and in organisations such as Ofwat and the Office of Gas and Electricity Markets (Ofgem), which regulates the energy industry.

 How do I find a job in energy and utilities?